kapoorlab/humble-yolo/README.md

 3. Set up a virtual enviornment type this command at anaconda prompt: conda create -n tensorflowGPU pip python=3.8
 4. Activate the virtual enviornment: source activate tensorflowGPU
 5. Install tensorflow and keras library by executing pip install keras tensorflow.

-To test it run :
+6. To install all the other packages execute pip install -r requirements.txt To test it run :

 1. cd to the directory where this repo is clone by writing this in the terminal: cd humble-yolo